Welcome to our Gower Self Catering Holiday Cottage

 The fields, woodland and salt march around Hill House are home to squirrels, badgers, foxes, buzzards, red kites, hen harriers and numerous species of waterfowl.

 The National Wetland Centre at Penclacwdd is just across the estuary from Hill House.
-It has hides that overlook the the tidal pools with local and migratory waterfowl.
-There is a programme of entertainment/educational activities for children.
+It has hides that overlook the tidal pools from which you can observe the many species of local and migratory waterfowl.
+The centre also arranges programmes of entertainment/educational activities for children.

-The Gower peninsula is located on the South Wales coast and it was designated as the UK’s first Area of Outstanding Natural Beauty in 1956.
+The Gower peninsula is located on the South Wales coast to the west of Swansea.
+It was designated as the UK’s first Area of Outstanding Natural Beauty in 1956.
 This long AONB status means that its splendid scenery has not been spoiled by overdevelopment and commercialisation.
-Gower is known for its coastline, popular with walkers and outdoor enthusiasts, especially surfers and you can see some of what the Gower has to offer visitors by exploring our interactive map and reading the information provided in our Gower peninsula page.
+Gower is perhaps best known for its coastline and attracts water sports enthusiasts from all over the world.
+It is one of the United Kingdoms top destinations for surfing.
+You can see some of what the Gower has to offer visitors by viewing our Gower peninsula page.

 Swansea is the City by the Bay and is the gateway to the Gower Peninsula.
-It has an extensive waterfront promenade that stretches for 5 miles alongside the sandy shoreline of Swansea Bay to Mumbles.
-With an abundance of award winning parks, gardens and other attractions it has much to offer holidaymakers and you can see some of Swansea’s holiday attractions by exploring our interactive map and reading the information provided in our Swansea Bay and Mumbles page.
+It has an extensive waterfront promenade that stretches for 5 miles alongside the sandy shoreline of Swansea Bay to Mumbles head.
+The promenade follows the line of the old Mumbles Train railway that was the worlds first passenger carrying railway.
+The promenade contains a demarcated cycle path and jogging track with fitness apparatus.
+There are numerous access points onto the bay from the promenade and various visitor attractions along its length.
+In addition, Swansea has an abundance of award-winning public parks and gardens.
+Victoria, Singleton, Brynmill and Clyne parks are adjacent to the promenade.
+The Bay Area and Mumbles have much to offer holidaymakers and you can read more about Swansea’s holiday attractions by viewing our Swansea Bay and Mumbles page.